If you’re looking for a day trip from London that has it all, look no further than Brighton.

 Visit the Brighton Toy and Model Museum

 The Brighton Toy and Model Museum showcases a variety of toys and models.
-It is situated in Victorian cellars under the train station, so if you’re day-tripping by train, you could pop in here as soon as you arrive in the city.
+It is situated in Victorian cellars under the train station, so if you’re day-tripping by train and have enough time, you could pop in here as soon as you arrive in the city.